Astro-Scribe/ShadowplayActivator/README.md

-# INSTRUCTIONS:
-    1) Download the shadowplay_activator.exe file above
+### Download the shadowplay_activator.exe file above
 (Click the green '<> Code' button above, then 'Download ZIP', then extract the files - you can delete everything except the exe of course)
-    2) Place it wherever you want on your computer for safekeeping
+### Place it wherever you want on your computer for safekeeping
-    3) Run it once (this will add it to your startup programs)
+### Run it once (this will add it to your startup programs)

-## Make sure to set your hotkey/shortcut to "Toggle Instant Replay On/Off" is set to "Shift+Alt+F10"
+# Make sure your hotkey/shortcut to "Toggle Instant Replay On/Off" is set to "Shift+Alt+F10"
 (This is under Settings -> Shortcuts -> Subheading 'Record' ~ little over halfway down the screen in the newish Nvidia overlay menu thing)

 Voila!